aliasgar1978/nettoolkit/docs/u_doc/capture_it/executions_captureit.rst

         # --------------------------------------------
         # IMPORTS
         # --------------------------------------------
-        from nettoolkit.capture_it import capture, quick_display, LogSummary
+        from nettoolkit.capture_it import capture, LogSummary
-        from nettoolkit.nettoolkit import *
+        from nettoolkit import *
         from pathlib import *
         import sys, os
         import pandas as pd